joan41868/hethers.js/packages/solidity/README.md

 It contains functions to perform Solidity-specific packed (i.e. non-standard) encoding operations.

 For more information, see the [documentation](https://docs.ethers.io/v5/api/utils/hashing/#utils--solidity-hashing).
+TODO Docs

 Importing
 ---------